AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Content

-- The speech bubbles on the home page where copied from [SoftCode](https://www.youtube.com/watch?v=4n-HajZScKQ) and I customized the code for my site.
+- The speech bubbles on the home page were copied from [SoftCode](https://www.youtube.com/watch?v=4n-HajZScKQ) and I customized the code for my site.
 - The colourful body background code was copied from [gradienta](https://gradienta.io/) and I customized the code for my site.
 - The video modal gallery was copied from [mdbootstrap](https://mdbootstrap.com/plugins/jquery/video/) and I customized the code for my site.
 - The Flex Grid was copied from [W3Schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) and I customized the code for my site.